 - disabled The server will not request a client certificate. - optional The server will request a client certificate, but will allow clients that don't provide one.
 The default value is optional. - required The server will request a client certificate, and will terminate the connection of any client that does not provide one. - ssl-protocol Specifies the names of the SSL protocol versions that the server will accept.
 The set of supported protocols depends on the underlying JVM.
 If no values are specified, the JVM's default set of supported protocols is used. - ssl-cipher-suite Specifies the names of the SSL cipher suites that the server will accept.
 The set of supported cipher suites depends on the underlying JVM.
-Suite names may include SSL_RSA_WITH_RC4_128_SHA, TLS_RSA_WITH_AES_128_CBC_SHA, or SSL_RSA_WITH_3DES_EDE_CBC_SHA.
-If no values are specified, the JVM's default set of supported cipher suites is used. - disable-tls-renegotiation Indicates whether to allow clients to request TLS renegotiation.
+If no values are specified, the server will attempt to automatically determine the best cipher suites to use. - disable-tls-renegotiation Indicates whether to allow clients to request TLS renegotiation.
 This enables a client to request repeating the process of negotiating the SSL protocol, cipher, and symmetric key.
 This option is rarely used, and may present security vulnerabilities in some SSL implementations. - auto-authenticate-using-client-certificate Indicates whether the connection handler should attempt to authenticate the client connection if the client provides a certificate during SSL or StartTLS negotiation.
 Normally, a client certificate is not used for LDAP authentication, unless the client explicitly sends a SASL EXTERNAL bind request.